 Good exposure, which is representative on scales from a few metres to 100 km, is difficult to achieve (see section 1.3).
 Errors of unrepresentative exposure may be much larger than those expected from the instrument system in isolation.
 A station in a hilly or coastal location is likely to be unrepresentative on the large scale or mesoscale.
 However, good homogeneity of observations in time may enable users to employ data even from unrepresentative stations for climate studies.

-Annex 1.B discusses site representativeness in further detail and provides guidelines on the classification of surface observing sites on land to indicate their representativeness for the measurement of different variables.
+Annex 1.C discusses site representativeness in further detail and provides guidelines on the classification of surface observing sites on land to indicate their representativeness for the measurement of different variables.
 This classification has several objectives:

-(a) To improve the selection of a site and the location of a sensor within a site in order to optimize representativeness by applying some objective criteria;
+(a) To improve the selection of a site and the location of an instrument within a site in order to optimize representativeness by applying some objective criteria;

 (b) To help in the construction of a network and the selection of its sites: